 Nestlé recognises and shares the concerns of our stakeholders about the welfare of animals raised for food and the need to ensure sustainable animal production systems.
 Through our Supplier Code and RSG, which contain a specific commitment on this issue, we are helping to bring about positive change throughout our supply chains.

-In 2014, we continued to build on its public commitment to continuously improve the health, care and welfare of farm animals in our global supply chain.
+In 2015, Nestlé continued to build on its public commitment to continuously improve the health, care and welfare of farm animals in our global supply chain.

-Our mandatory Nestlé Supplier Code requires all our suppliers of animal-derived ingredients to meet all applicable laws and regulations on animal welfare, and to communicate this to their suppliers and to the farmers themselves.
-However, we recognise that to further improve the health, care and welfare of the farm animals in our supply chain – and to meet the expectations of our consumers and stakeholders – we have our Nestlé Commitment on Farm Animal Welfare.
+Our mandatory Nestlé Supplier Code requires each of our suppliers of animal-derived ingredients to meet all applicable laws and regulations on animal welfare, and to communicate this to their suppliers and to the farmers themselves.
+To further improve the health, care and welfare of the farm animals in our supply chain – and to meet the expectations of our consumers and stakeholders – we have our Nestlé Commitment on Farm Animal Welfare.
 We are committed to eliminating from our global supply chain specific practices that are not consistent with the internationally accepted Five Freedoms:

 - Freedom from hunger, thirst and malnutrition;